zokradonh/kopano-docker/README.md

 ### Recurring tasks and maintenance tasks within Kopano

 There are certain tasks within Kopano that either need to be executed once (like creating the public store when starting a new environment for the first time) or on a regular base (like syncing the internal user list with and external LDAP tree).
-For convinience this project includes a "scheduler" container that will take care of this and that can be dynamically configured through env variables.
+For convenience this project includes a "scheduler" container that will take care of this and that can be dynamically configured through env variables.

 Please check the `README.md` of the scheduler image for further instructions.